 The main complaint from buyers of the XTM 260W Folding Solar Panel Kit is that it's quite heavy, so it may not be suitable if you're looking for something that's quick and easy to set up and pack away day after day.
-But if you're planning on staying in one place for a few days at a time, it could be just what you need.
+But if you're planning on staying in 1 place for a few days at a time, it could be just what you need.

 And while this kit is priced at $350, Club BCF members (it's free to join) could pick it up for $270 at the time of writing.

-The Nomad 7 Plus is lightweight and compact, comes with convenient features like a detachable kickstand, and can charge a smartphone or GPS device in as little as 2.5 hours.
+The Nomad 7 Plus is lightweight and compact, comes with convenient features like a detachable kickstand and can charge a smartphone or GPS device in as little as 2.5 hours.

-With rated power of 7W, the Nomad 7 Plus can charge your smartphone and other USB devices.
-Goal Zero lists charging times of 2.5-5 hours for smartphones and GPS devices, while the auto restart feature ensures that charging resumes when a device disconnects before it's fully juiced.
+With a rated power of 7W, the Nomad 7 Plus can charge your smartphone and other USB devices.
+Goal Zero lists charging times of 2.5–5 hours for smartphones and GPS devices, while the auto restart feature ensures that charging resumes when a device disconnects before it's fully juiced.